Barrons Roundtable Bond Picks

 Because they are not backed by the full faith and credit of a municipality, the way GO bonds are, they carry a somewhat higher default risk, but pay higher yields in return.
 To evaluate a revenue bond, it is important to understand the type and cash flow of the project that will be providing the revenue.

-Your Yield score is A-, that means your portfolio contains bonds, as a group, that are in the highest one-third of yields for bonds of similar maturity, market rating, type (General Obligation or Revenue), and state tax treatment.
+Your Yield score is B, that means your portfolio contains bonds, as a group, that are in the middle-third of yields for bonds of similar maturity, and class (market rating, type (General Obligation or Revenue), and state tax treatment).
+You may want to consider replacing bonds with low yields with higher yield bonds that of the same maturity and class.

 Yield is considered a key factor in investing.
 While an investor should evaluate several factors that constitute his financial objectives including risk, steady income stream and diversification - the return, or yield, on a bond investment is a primary concern.
 All other investment factors being equal, an investor should choose the higher yielding investment rather than a lower yielding investment.
 But evaluating those “other” factors makes comparing the yields of different bonds complicated.